martong/rcu_ptr/README.md

 We'd need to check whether the other writer had done an update after the actual writer has loaded the local copy.
 If it did then we should load the data again and try to do the update again.
 This leads to the general idea of using an `atomic_compare_exchange` in a while loop.
-So we could use an `atomic_shared_ptr` from C++17, but until then we have to settle for the free funtcion overloads for shared_ptr.
+So we could use an `atomic_shared_ptr` from C++17, but until then we have to settle for the free funtcion overloads for shared_ptr:
 ```c++
 class X {
     std::shared_ptr<std::vector<int>> v;